 - Cotton buds

-In most cases, these are relatively simple to unclog.
+In most cases, these common toilet problems are relatively simple to unclog.

 Commercially-available solutions such are sometimes enough to clear out the smallest and simplest kinds of blockages.
 Even hot water can be effective at dissolving small clogs.

 If you want to avoid clogging your toilets to begin with however, throwing these items into the rubbish instead of the toilet is an important first step!

 When it comes to unclogging toilets, plungers can be one of the most effective weapons at your disposal.

 Plungers are the most common plumbing tool around.
 Every house should have at least one – chances are there’s one sitting in your garage right now.

 There are a few different types of plungers:

 - The cup plunger: the stereotypical plunger most of us think of

 - The flange plunger: features a rubber extension to help form a proper seal when placed in your toilet bowl